 If you think it’s hard to decorate for Christmas without veering into tacky territory, the town of Richmond, Virginia, is the place for you at the holidays.
-Every year, the town has a “Tacky Lights Tour,” in which residents compete to outdo each other in garish Christmas light displays.
-Grab a copy of the Richmond-Times Dispatch, which provides a list of the top homes to drive by every year.
+Every year, it has a Tacky Lights Tour, in which residents compete to outdo each other in garish Christmas light displays.
+Grab a copy of the Richmond Times-Dispatch, which provides a list of the top homes to drive by every year.

 The ABQ BioPark Botanic Garden pulls out all the stops for Christmas.
 With more than 12mi (19km) of extension cords and millions of bulbs, the gardens come to life in the River of Lights, with more than 600 sculptures.
 For something completely different, stroll through downtown, where streets are lined in traditional New Mexican holiday fashion, with votive candles inside paper bags.

 If you’re looking for somewhere to kick off the festive holiday season, Kansas City is a safe bet.
 On Thanksgiving night, the Country Club Plaza holds a fireworks show before a switch is flipped, turning on the magnificent holiday lights.
 Also, helicopter tours are available to experience the magic of the lights from an entirely new perspective.